Workflomics/biohackathon_2023/paper/paper.md

 In the second task of the BioHackathon, we discussed the feasibility of mapping EDAM operations to generic or specific technical and scientific run-time benchmarks fit for the purpose of comparing workflows.

 During the discussions, we considered three levels of run-time benchmarks:
+\begin{itemize}
- - Level 0: benchmarks or tests reporting if the component or workflow can be executed without crashing
+\item Level 0: benchmarks or tests reporting if the component or workflow can be executed without crashing.
- - Level 1: benchmarks for a component or workflow that can be computed from any (non-empty) input data
+\item Level 1: benchmarks for a component or workflow that can be computed from any (non-empty) input data.
- - Level 2: benchmarks for a component or workflow that require ground truth (gold standard) datasets and corresponding expected (correct) output for the component or workflow
+\item Level 2: benchmarks for a component or workflow that require ground truth (gold standard) datasets and corresponding expected (correct) output for the component or workflow.
+\end{itemize}

 Level 0 may require zero input files (returning a usage string, demonstrating the tool or tools could be accessed and executed), level 1 typically requires at least one input file to compute a benchmark dependent only knowing the input file and EDAM operation, and level 2 typically requires at least two (the gold standard data and expected output/correct answer).
 Note that these levels do not correspond to common levels of software testing, but are specifically defined for the testing functionality of individual operations performed by a workflow, where more than one component may be responsible for the output.